abhi8927/Delivery-time-prediction-AI-ML/README.md

 - Saving the new dataset to be used for prediction

 # Model Building:
-For this project, I using an LSTM neural network model for the task of delivery time prediction.
+For this project, I am using an LSTM neural network model for the task of delivery time prediction.

 # Deployment:
 The model was deployed on Google Colab IDE using the Flask framework and HTML for the user interface.